msirota/msirota.github.io/README.md

 - [x] Remove extraneuous files, e.g. in apps (This step after each change and at end)
 - [ ] Create 'landing' page that will eventually replace index; use Bootstrap
     - [x] Create head material to load bootstrap and all other desired libraries
-    - [ ] Create bootstrap navbar to be used on all pages
+    - [x] Create bootstrap navbar to be used on all pages
     - [ ] Create social media footer to be used on all pages
     - [ ] Think of ways to use Vue for repitition
     - [ ] Move images in "uploads" to images directory, remove it
     - [ ] Remove extraneuous files, e.g. in apps (This step after each change and at end)
 - [ ] Replace index.html
+    - [ ] Make icon and about the lab link to index
 - [ ] Redo 'research' page
     - [ ] Move images in "uploads" to images directory, remove it
     - [ ] Remove extraneuous files, e.g. in apps (This step after each change and at end)
+    - [ ] Make icon and about the lab link to index
 - [ ] Redo 'people' page
     - [ ] Move images in "uploads" to images directory, remove it
     - [ ] Remove extraneuous files, e.g. in apps (This step after each change and at end)
+    - [ ] Make icon and about the lab link to index
 - [ ] Redo 'publications' page
     - [ ] Move images in "uploads" to images directory, remove it
     - [ ] Remove extraneuous files, e.g. in apps (This step after each change and at end)
+    - [ ] Make icon and about the lab link to index
 - [ ] Redo 'teaching' page
     - [ ] Move images in "uploads" to images directory, remove it
     - [ ] Remove extraneuous files, e.g. in apps (This step after each change and at end)
+    - [ ] Make icon and about the lab link to index
 - [ ] Redo 'open positions' page
     - [ ] Move images in "uploads" to images directory, remove it
     - [ ] Remove extraneuous files, e.g. in apps (This step after each change and at end)
+    - [ ] Make icon and about the lab link to index
 - [ ] Write documentation for how to edit:
     - [ ] Vue
     - [ ] Bootstrap